 Look up though, and you might see large webs engulfing branches on some of your trees.
 This can be pretty startling, especially if you are afraid of giant spiders.
 Not to fear, these are not spiders, they are Fall Webworms.

 If you have never came across this before, you might be freaked out.
-You may have ran inside only to find that you have rust all over your clogs.
+As a result you may have ran inside only to find that you have rust all over your clogs.
 Now how did that happen?
-You didn’t step on an old piece of metal in your yard.
+Of course you didn’t step on an old piece of metal in your yard.
 All you did was walk through the grass.
 What you encountered was a fungal disease of turfgrass called rust.